asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 This diagram shows where server bindings fit into the AsyncAPI document structure.

-Here is an example of using server bindings to specify protocol-specific information related to the server configuration:
+The next example showcases how to use server bindings to detail protocol-specific configurations for the server:

 ```yml
 servers: